jwhear/zig-minifier/README.md

 # Code Golf Minifier for Zig
 This program is a simple minifier for the Zig language.
 It's small and simple thanks to Zig putting many parts of the compiler into the standard library.
-This minifier only leverages tokenization so it unable to perform a number of more complex minifications.
+This minifier only leverages tokenization so it is unable to perform a number of more complex minifications.

 ## Supported optimizations